 - Cool down – 30 minutes

-You might be asking why you should go through all that when you can get a loaf of bread for as little as a dollar at the nearest convenience store.
+You might be asking why go through all that when you can get a loaf of bread for a couple of dollars at the nearest convenience store.
 For one thing, making your own bread is less expensive.
 Flour, yeast, salt, sugar and oil are all relatively cheap and probably something you already have.
 But the real advantage is that your own bread is always a bit healthier than what you buy at the store.
 There are no dough conditioners, no preservatives, no high fructose corn syrup.
 Even homemade white bread is better than what you get at the store.
 Also, there’s no mistaking that unique taste of freshly baked bread in your own kitchen.
 No commercial bakery can ever totally reproduce that.
 Even if you make a sweet bread, it still will be better and healthier than anything you could buy.

 So, make sure you have the makings for bread in your pantry.
 Then next rainy day when you’re sticking close to home, treat yourself.
 Bread freezes very well so you can enjoy your effort for weeks.